 Flight fare start at: USD 182.31

 Manila Ninoy Aquino International Airport information

 The Ninoy Aquino International Airport of Manila (NAIA) is the main gateway to the Philippines.
 Located just a few kilometers south of the city centre it has been slowly surrounded by the Manila metropolitan area hampering future growth of the airport.
 With over 30 million passengers a year this airport is in top 50 of busiest airports in the world.

 The airport is named after Senator Ninoy Aquino Jr. who was assassinated at the airport in 1983.

-Terminal 2, the Centennial Terminal, was completed in 1998 and is used exclusively by Philippine Airlines for both its domestic and international flights.
+Terminal 2, the Centennial Terminal, was completed in 1998 and is used exclusively by Philippine Airlines and its subsidiary PAL Express for both their domestic and international flights.

-Terminal 3 or also called NAIA-3 is the newest and largest terminal of NAIA.
-Currently only Cebu Pacific (domestic and international) and Airphil Express (domestic) use it for their operations.
-The plan is to move all international flights from Terminal 1 to the new NAIA-3 but so far only All Nippon airways has moved its operations to this new terminal.
+Terminal 3 or also called NAIA-3 is the newest and largest terminal of NAIA with a total length of 1.2 kilometers.
+The plan is to move all international flights from Terminal 1 to the new NAIA-3.

 Transport to and from Manila to the airport Ninoy Aquino International